martinbudden/BabyCube/BC200/readme.md

 ![Right_Face_assembly](assemblies/Right_Face_assembly.png)

 1. Attach the extruder gear to the stepper motor.
 2. Place the cork damper on the stepper motor and attach the motor through the frame to the extruder.
+Note the cork damper is important as it provides thermal insulation between the stepper motor and the frame.
 3. Secure the cables for both motors with the zip ties.

 ![Right_Face_assembled](assemblies/Right_Face_assembled.png)